-GET INVOLVED, GET ENGAGED
+GET INVOLVED, GET ENGAGED, MAKE YOUR VOICE HEARD

 To learn more about how the Rank Choice Voting process works, view this how-to educational video from the New York City Board of Elections in the following languages.
 A transcript of the video is available in the following languages: বাংলা (Bangla), 普通話 (Chinese), 한국어 (Korean) and Español (Spanish).

 Click here for a more comprehensive breakdown of the Rank Choice Voting process and Frequently Asked Questions.